 Initial Steps

 If you wish to take part in this study, Professor Simon Carney will speak with you and ask you a few questions to make sure that you meet the criteria needed for being a participant in this study.
-If you have a history of frequent or active epistaxis, high risk of aspiration and significant history of craniofacial surgery/abnormalities, you may be ineligible for the study.
+If you have a history of frequent or active nosebleed, high risk of choking on your food and significant history of craniofacial surgery/abnormalities, you may be ineligible for the study.
 You must also be able to attend the clinic every 2 weeks.
-You will then get the chance to ask questions and discuss your consent for inclusion in the study.
+There will be additional information sheets provided to you which may answer any queries you have.
+You are welcome to discuss your decision with your family or have some time to think prior to making your decision before your next consult.Professor Carney will introduce the study but it is important you read the information sheet in your own time before making a final decision.
+It is important that you understand you clinical care will not be affected in anyway if you choose not to participate.

 Research procedure and commitment required